 For example, a prominent organization affects a small community in many ways, like if they enter a small city, there is a sudden increase in income of people because of increased employment opportunities; this, in turn, affects the spending of the area.
 Similarly, if the same big organization exists a small community, then there is a collapse of all of the things which were growing.

 Even governments are considered as significant stakeholders because major taxation comes from corporate incomes.
 A significant part of that income comes from the people that are employed in the organization.
 Governments benefit from the entire GDP, which the companies contribute to.

-Advantages of stakeholder management
+The advantages of stakeholder management are:

 - The company hopes to attract the people who have displayed an exceptional ability to manage relationships and other businesses.
 These are the ones that we called stakeholders.
 These individuals can be found on the company’s top management or board of directors.
 They may not be involved in everyday activities of the operations but play a crucial role in providing the big picture and planning long-term success for the organization.
 It is because of them that the company avoids costly mistakes, which may prove fatal for the organization economically.